frederichtig/python-chat-server/README.md

 If you run it by the first option you can specify which port to use.

 `Ex.: 'server = Server(888)'`

 Make sure you use an available port, otherwise the server will not run.

 By the second option it creates the server with the default port 888.

-These steps are also true for the client script, just change 'Server/server' with 'Client/client'.
+These steps also work for the client script, just change 'Server/server' with 'Client/client'.